krobelus/rate-experiments/README.md

 Deletions
 ---------

 Proofs based on the resolution rule are exponential in the size of the formula, as are ones based on RUP or RAT.
-To substantially reduce checking efforts, clause deletion information has been added to proof formats [@Heule_2014].
+A proof solely consisting of clause introductions will result in the checker suffer from the huge number of clauses as described in [CDCL].
+To counteract this, clause deletion information has been added to proof formats, making the proof checking time comparable to solving time [@Heule_2014].

 DRAT Proofs
 -----------

 Proof based on RUP alone are not expressive enough to cover all inprocessing techniques in modern SAT solvers.
-For this reason, more powerful property RAT is used today [@rat].
+For this reason, more powerful criteria RAT is used today [@rat].
 Clause deletion was introduced to make checking more efficient [@Wetzler_2014].